 What possible laws did Abraham keep?
 The Moral law wasn’t given for another 430 years.
 Up until the covenant with Moses, the Noahic covenant was commonly known.
 It was a reflection of the future Mosaic law and still indicated an expectation of righteousness for man to attain to, a righteousness that radiated the nature of God.

 The Noahic covenant [Genesis 8-9] applies to the whole of humankind.
-In this covenant, God:
+In this covenant with God:

 1. God blessed Noah and his sons, and told them to populate the earth [9:1]